thunderkeys/StealthFork/README.md

 - 2x Keystone mounts in rear skirt
 - Stealthy aesthetics

 > **Note:** This repository is a work in progress.
 I'll be updating it as things evolve.
-The goal is to make the build process seamless while maintaining high-quality standards from both parent designs.
+The goal is a seamless build experience, without compromising the high standards of either parent design.

 ---